 There is a 4 step process to building your own Kroc Row Dumbbell (this is for version 1, the one with straps).

 3. Purchase some 10, 5 and 2.5lb standard plates (not Olympic plates).
-I got mine at Play it Again Sports for very cheap.
+I got mine at Play it Again Sports (a consignment sport shop) for very cheap.
 Buy whatever you think you will need to support your rowing habits.

 4. Get some clamps for standard barbells.
 I use 2-3 standard sized spring clamps PER SIDE.
 You can never be too careful.
 You can also find clamps used for plumbing; the ease of getting the spring clamps on and off are great.